 The 1907 Boundary Change

-We now have a date that the city of Norwich did in fact extend and smaller while a portion of what had been previously Sprowston this taking place in November 1907 the city boundary moving to where it is at present.
-The only other loss of Sprowston ground to the city was an area previously divided between Thorpe St Andrew and Sprowston that had been the airfield on Salhouse Road this being purchased by the city for the building of the Heartsease housing estate.
+We now have a date that the city of Norwich extended swallowing up a portion of what had been previously Sprowston and Old Catton this took place in November 1907, the city boundary moving to where it is at present.
+The only other loss of Sprowston ground to the city was an area previously divided between Thorpe St Andrew and Sprowston that had been the airfield on Salhouse Road this was purchased by the city for the building of the Heartsease housing estate.

 One only needs to look at the census returns to see the devastating effect of the transfer of part of the Sprowston Parish to the City of Norwich.
 The acreage in 1901 was 2627 with a population of 2359 and by the year 1911 the acreage had fallen to 2432 and the population was down to a mere 906.
 The 1950 transfer of land to the city council did not have such a marked effect as the land was mostly waste or agricultural land.
 The housebuilding programme by the city council was matched within Sprowston Parish by private developments filling in the area between Mousehold Lane and Blue Boar Lane although some land was given over to both industry, schools and recreational facilities.